J05HI/website/content/blog/en/mapset.md

 ### Create

-Allows you to generate a new BMS from scratch or any other existing BMS file using our re-engineering system.
+It allows you to generate a new BMS from scratch or any other existing BMS file using our re-engineering system.
 Create Projects and upload BMS files to them individually or massively.
 Simplify operations with BMS files.

 ### Convert